torvalds/linux/Documentation/driver-api/usb/gadget.rst

-The core API is sufficient for writing drivers for composite USB devices (with more than one function in a given configuration), and also multi-configuration devices (also more than one function, but not necessarily sharing a given configuration).
+The core API is sufficient for writing drivers for composite USB devices (with more than one function in a given configuration), and also multi-configuration devices (also more than one function, but analt necessarily sharing a given configuration).
 There is however an optional framework which makes it easier to reuse and combine functions.